Veams/generator-veams/generators/app/templates/src/shared/utilities/README.md

 ### General

-On most applications we have markup which has no relationship to its content but is important to display the inner HTML in a structured way.
+On most applications we have markup or functionality which has no relationship to its content.
 Nice examples are grid helper classes like Foundation or Boostrap provides.

-Therefore Veams uses the instrument `Utility` and provides a neat [handlebars helper](http://www.veams.org/veams-cli/template-helper/overview.html#wrapwith-helper-block-helper-).
+Therefore Veams uses the instrument `Utility`.

 Examples are:

 1. Grid systems per class
 2. Multiple sections in regions
+2. Helper functions for back- and frontedn

 You do not have to use Utilities when you think it is not necessary - this is up to you.

 ### Why do we use Utilities?

-We use Utilities to simplify the differentiation between `Components` and helper markup.
+We use Utilities to simplify the differentiation between `Components` and helper functionality.

 ### Structure

-When we use Utilities, we prefix them with `u-` (or `_u-` for scss files).
+When we use markup utility helper, we prefix them with `u-` (or `_u-` for scss files).
 The declaration helps us structuring our code base.

 But you can also just forget the prefix when you are using frameworks with predefined classes.